 2020

 The year started off well.
 On January 29, a new single "Datenshi" was released as well as the tribute album Parade III ~Respective Tracks of Buck-Tick~.
 "Datenshi" had lyrics by Atsushi and music by Hisashi.
 The B-sides included a new song "Luna Park" (lyrics by Atsushi; music by Hide) and a live version of "Datenshi."
-For the cover album, the bands included Brahman, Hachiju Hachi Kasho Junrei, minus(-) featuring Chiai Fujikawa, Granrodeo, Sid, Kokusyoku Sumire, Der Zibet, Cuba Juice, Ringo Sheena, Dir En Grey, Miu Sakamoto, Gari, and Ryota Fujimaki.
+For the cover album, the bands included Brahman, Hachiju Hachi Kasho Junrei, minus(-) featuring Chiai Fujikawa, Granrodeo, Sid, Kokusyoku Sumire, Der Zibet, Cube Juice, Ringo Sheena, Dir En Grey, Miu Sakamoto, Gari, and Ryota Fujimaki.
 To promote the new single and cover album, Atsushi and Hisashi appeared on the FM Cocolo radio show "The Majestic Saturday Night" on January 25.

 In February, the band's hometown of Fujioka in Gunma announced that at the end of April there would be a special collaboration where a sign would temporarily be put in front of the Fujioka train station, there would be a Buck-Tick themed manhole cover, and the member's handprints would be on display, a Buck-Tick flowerbed would be put at the site of their former high school, there would be a screening of a Buck-Tick movie, etc. Pre-orders were taken in March for a Hisashi hoodie that would be released the following month and were made in collaboration with Amplifier, who previously sold Hisashi t-shirts.